MicrosoftDocs/globalization/globalization/input/hindi-ime.md

 ### Use the Hindi Phonetic IME

-To type text in the Devanagari script using the Hindi Phonetic IME, do the following:
+To type text in the Devanagari script using the Hindi Phonetic IME:

 1. Select **Hindi Phonetic**.
 The system tray now shows **हिं** instead of **ENG** indicating that you can now type in Hindi.
 1. Type the transliteration of the word you want with the English keys.
 As you type, notice that the Hindi Phonetic IME automatically converts the English letters into Devanagari script suggestions.
-When you are done, press Enter to convert your text into the first suggested Hindi word.
+When you're finished typing, press Enter to convert your text into the first suggested Hindi word.
 You can also use the cursor keys to select a different suggestion.

 ### Use the Hindi Traditional keyboard

-To type text using the Hindi Traditional keyboard, do the following:
+To type text using the Hindi Traditional keyboard:

 1. Select **Hindi Traditional**.
 The system tray now shows **हिं** instead of **ENG** indicating that you can now type using the Devanagari script.
 1. Using the [Hindi Traditional](../keyboards/kbdinhin.md) keyboard layout, type the Hindi word you want.

 ## Example

-The Hindi word for garden is बगीचा which can be transliterated as bagicha or bageecha.
+The Hindi word for garden is बगीचा, which can be transliterated as bagicha or bageecha.

 ### Type with the Hindi Phonetic IME

 To type बगीचा, select the Hindi Phonetic IME from the system tray.
 Then type *bagicha* with the English keys.
 As you type, you can see how the IME turns the text into word suggestions.
-When you are done typing, the top suggestion is the correct Hindi word.
+When you're finished typing, the top suggestion is the correct Hindi word.
 Press Enter to convert the English letters into Devanagari script.

 ### Type with the Hindi Traditional keyboard